The Great Hunger

 The Great Hunger devastated Ireland.
 At least a million died, perhaps even 1.5 million...we will never know the true figure.
 Millions more were forced to feel the country.
 The population of the island has never recovered.
 From a population of between 8 and 9 million in 1845, a steady decline ensued for the next century and a half as other European populations grew.

-Irish Potato Famine Exhibition, Top Floor, Stephen's Green Shopping Centre, Dublin.
+Irish Famine Museum / The Great Hunger Exhibition and Film, 2nd Floor, Stephens Green Shopping Centre, Dublin.